.png)

 Tjapaltjarri (1925-2015)

-were the instrumental members in the beginning of the contemporary Western Desert.
+were instrumental members in the beginning of the contemporary Western Desert.

 Now artists live and work around the world, from

-Arnhem Land to New York learning new ways and painting new modern
+Arnhem Land to New York, learning new ways and painting their new stories.

 |